Why UX Will Never Die

 While AI is already impacting our field, it is highly unlikely that there will be a day when automation understands how to make itself completely user-friendly for everyone all the time.
 People’s needs and expectations change frequently, and the sheer range of them, spanning early to late adopters, is a constantly moving target.
 There will always be room for UX designers and researchers to help create and improve upon technology.

 Lastly, seemingly every time a pioneering technology appears, such as computers, artificial intelligence, and voice- or gesture-based interfaces, there are UX professionals who adapt to working on them.
-Most often, there are all sorts of UX-minded people involved in their creation and ongoing optimization.
+Most often, there are all sorts of UX-minded people involved in their creation and ongoing optimization (learn more about UX design here).
 Our profession naturally shifts with the evolution of technology, wherever it goes.

 UX as Both Noun and Verb Will Persist